-Storage area networks, or SANs, come in many flavors these days, from those simply using a dedicated Gigabit-Ethernet switch and private subnet,
+Storage area networks, or SANs, come in many flavors these days, from those simply using a dedicated Gigabit-Ethernet switch and private subnet, to Fiber Channel solutions, to higher-end systems like IBM's Shark.
+But in this tip, we'll offer some things to consider when attaching the servers that make up the SAN.

 First, if a need for raw bandwidth is driving your desire for a SAN -- it may be obvious -- but there are other more subtle reasons you might want to use one.
 An example is that doing in-band backups over the same network interface as your user traffic may result in scheduling issues even if the aggregate bandwidth utilization is less than the total of the link.
 Remember that a second is a long time in the computer world, so if your statistics say you're sending 20 Mbps of backup traffic it may actually all be sent in the first ¼ of a second, and the line may be quiet for ¾ of the second.
 In other words, data is bursty.
 This could affect any near-realtime apps on that server.